dzcyb0rg68/e583infovis_sparc/README.md

 python data_prep.py
 ```

 After you have executed data_prep.py, 3 additional files (data.csv, currency.csv, graph variables.csv) will be generated.
-They are the source for Tableau visulization.
+They are the sources for Tableau visulization.

 **Visualization and Refresh Dashboard**